-To reduce the risk of electric shock, the areas of the Graco Waterborne Fluid Hose that are accessible to personnel during normal operation must be covered by the outer hose jacket (X).
-The portion of the inner PTFE tube (Y) not covered by the outer jacket (X) must be inside the isolation enclosure (T).
-The conductive hose layer (W) must be grounded at the isolation enclosure (T).
+To reduce the risk of electric shock, the areas of the Graco waterborne fluid hose that are accessible to personnel during normal operation must be covered by the outer hose jacket (X).
+The portion of the inner PTFE tube (Y) not covered by the outer jacket (X) must be inside the isolation enclosure (T).The conductive hose layer (W) must be grounded at the isolation enclosure (T).

-1. Pass the Graco waterborne fluid hose through a strain relief fitting at the wall of the isolated enclosure and connect the inner tube (Y) to the fluid supply outlet.
+- Connect the fluid hose(s) as follows: - Pass the Graco waterborne fluid hose through a strain relief fitting at the wall of the isolated enclosure and connect the inner tube (Y) to the fluid supply outlet.
 Tighten the strain relief fitting (Z).
-For a shielded hose, the conductive layer of the hose (W) must be grounded to the isolation system ground (strain relief fittings must grab onto the outer jacket or conductive layer of the fluid hose).
+For a shielded hose, the conductive layer of the hose (W) must be grounded to the isolation system ground (strain relief fittings must grab onto the outer jacket or conductive layer of the fluid hose)